Zlatanwic/Zlatanwic/README.md

 ## Hi there 👋
 - ⚡ I'm a big fan of ManchesterCity football club
-- 🌱 I'm interested in almost all kinds of knowledge, technology and algorithm in the area of computer science, including AI,full-stack developing,data science and so on......
+- 🌱 I'm interested in almost all kinds of knowledge, technology and algorithm in the area of computer science, including AI, full-stack developing, data science, system and so on...
+- 😄 I still have a lot to learn, so I appreciate your guidance
 <!--
 **Zlatanwic/Zlatanwic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.